zwierski/croquemADAme-datastory/index.md

 We are very pleased to hear that everything is working out for the best with your youtube channel, and very pround to see that our work has an impact in the real world!

 We'll leave you with a final tip!
-One of the findings we came up with in our analysis was that the frequency with which a youtuber posts is different between successfull and not so successfull content creators.
+One of the findings we came up with in our analysis was that the frequency with which a youtuber posts is different between successful and not so successful content creators.

+{% include boxplot_week_freq.html %}

 Over 50% of buzzing channels post more than one video per week (the median is 1.4), as for the quiet ones the median is 0.5 meaning there are even weeks with no new videos.